dondeptu/homepage/README.md

 # Homepage

-My names is Donata Deptuła and this is my personal page with some informations about myself.
+My names is Donata Deptuła and this is my personal page with some informations about myself.<br/>
 I drew this gif myself ;)

 ## Demo